acomas1/codeplug-merger/README.md

 Merge CSV files from CPS to create new codeplugs

 These programs are designed to merge Anytone D878UVII Plus codeplug csv file.
 The following csv files are supported:
 - Channel.csv
 - Zone.csv
 - Scanlist.csv
-         - TalkGroups
+- TalkGroups.csv

 - You will need to make sure the file names are unique.
 - Duplicate Channel and TalkGroups will be dropped and only the first one will be kept.
 This maybe a problem if the same name has different attributes
 - Duplicate Zone, and ScanList will rename the second occurrence.
 You will need to decide manually to keep them or not.